wouterbeek/vann/README.md

 # Vocabulary for Annotating Vocabulary Descriptions (VANN)

-This is a copy of VANN, A vocabulary for annotating descriptions of vocabularies with examples and usage notes ([homepage](http://vocab.org/vann)).
+This is a copy of VANN, a vocabulary for annotating descriptions of vocabularies with examples and usage notes ([homepage](http://vocab.org/vann)).